Nih4rS/Formula1/README.md

 * Streamlit sees only one year
   You probably built only one season.
 Run `build_all.py` for more ranges and refresh Streamlit.
+  If you added seasons, also rebuild the DB: `python etl/build_db.py`.

  * Apply button disabled
    Ensure all required selectors (Year, Grand Prix, Session, at least one Driver) are chosen before Apply.